-Antiochian Village provides round-trip ground transportation for campers arriving into the Pittsburgh (PIT), Latrobe (LBE), and Johnstown (JST) airports, or by bus or train to Johnstown for a \$10 fee each way.
-All travel information, including airline, flight number, arrival and departure times must be received in our office at least 1 month prior to arrival.
-If travel information is received after the 1 month deadline, we may not be able to guarantee ground transportation.
-If we are able to provide transportation, a \$25 late fee will be assessed each way (total of \$35 each way).
-Campers will be met at the gate by uniformed Village Staff members, as well as escorted to the gate at departure.
+Antiochian Village provides round-trip ground transportation for campers arriving into the Pittsburgh (PIT), Latrobe (LBE), and Johnstown (JST) airports.
+All travel information, including airline, flight number, arrival and departure times must be received in our office by April 30.
+If travel information is received after April 30, we may not be able to guarantee ground transportation, and a \$50 late fee will be assessed.
+If we are able to provide transportation, campers will be met at the gate by uniformed Village Staff members, as well as escorted to the gate at departure provided the flights fall within our designated times.
 In the event that there are any changes or emergencies that would affect the camper's pick-up or drop-off time or location, a staff member of the camp will call the parents/guardian to inform them of any necessary changes.